 The commercial business area in the south-east corner of Braybrook is excluded from the project boundary.
 This area is referred to as the Central West Activity Centre and Maribyrnong City Council is currently leading a separate planning process for it.

-The Victorian Planning Authority (VPA) is leading the planning for Braybrook with help from Maribyrnong City Council, Homes Victoria and the Department of Transport.
+The Victorian Planning Authority (VPA) is the planning authority for the Braybrook Regeneration Project, with help from Maribyrnong City Council and Homes Victoria.

 Maribyrnong City Council has provided input into the VPA’s planning process and will continue to advocate for the best outcomes for the Braybrook community as planning progresses by representing local perspectives and interests.